gitlabhq/gitlabhq/doc/gitlab-geo/database.md

    replication slot name.
 For example, if your domain is `geo-secondary.mydomain.com`, you may use `geo_secondary_my_domain_com` as the slot name.

-1. Set up PostgreSQL TLS verification on the secondary If you configured the PostgreSQL to accept TLS connections in [Step 1][#step-1-configure-the-primary-server], then you need to provide a list of "known-good" certificates to the secondary.
-It uses this list to keep the connection secure against an active "man-in-the-middle" attack.

-    If you reused your existing certificates on the primary, you can use the list of valid root certificates provided with omnibus:

-    ```bash
-    mkdir -p ~gitlab-psql/.postgresql
-    ln -s /opt/gitlab/embedded/ssl/certs/cacert.pem ~gitlab-psql/.postgresql/root.crt
-    ```

-    If you generated a self-signed certificate, that won't work.
-Copy the generated `server.crt` file onto the secondary server from the primary, then install it in the right place:

-    ```bash
-    install -o gitlab-psql -g gitlab-psql -m 0400 -T server.crt ~gitlab-psql/.postgresql/root.crt
-    ```

-    PostgreSQL will now only recognize that exact certificate when verifying TLS connections.

 1. Execute the command below to start a backup/restore and begin the replication: